VIRGINIA MARINE RESOURCES COMMISSION

 4VAC 20-510-10 ET SEQ.

-This chapter establishes possession limits and minimum size limits for cobia and amberjack in Virginia waters.
+This chapter establishes possession limits, season, and minimum size limits for cobia and amberjack in Virginia waters.

 This chapter is promulgated pursuant to authority contained in §28.2-201 of the Code of Virginia.
-This chapter amends and re-adopts previous Chapter 4 VAC 20-510-10 et seq. which was adopted on March 28, 2017 and effective on April 1, 2017.
-The effective date of this chapter, as amended, is October 25, 2017.
+This chapter amends and re-adopts previous Chapter 4 VAC 20-510-10 et seq., which was adopted on September 25, 2018 and effective on September 30, 2018.
+The effective date of this chapter, as amended, is April 1, 2019.

 The purpose of this chapter is to control the harvest, protect the spawning stocks, minimize the possibility of recruitment failure and increase yield in the amberjack and cobia fisheries.
 The provisions pertaining to aquaculture serve to prevent cobia raised in an aquaculture facility from being placed into Virginia waters and to minimize the impact of cultured fish in the market place on the enforcement of other provisions of this chapter.